 Hal Varian, University of California at Berkeley

-Automation v Procreation
+Automation and Procreation (slides) (video)

 It is widely believed that robotics and AI will reduce the demand for certain types of labor.
 What is not so widely appreciated is that demographic forces will reduce the supply of labor in most developed countries, in some cases by quite large amounts.
 Varian shows that two huge demographic shocks in the twentieth century -- baby boomers and female participation -- made labor markets "loose" but during the next 25-30 years labor markets will likely be "tight" unless there is dramatic advances in robotics.